H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Estimates on the diffeomorphism

-In fact, since we get at most an extra $\lambda_{J+1}$ factor every time we differentiate any of the terms in the product, we see that (\ref{estimates fc CN}) holds.
-In particular, if we take $a>1$ sufficiently large, we can ensure that $\normxt{0}{f_c}\leq 1/2$.
+In fact, since we get at most an extra $\lambda_{q+1}$ factor every time we differentiate any of the terms in the product, we see that (\ref{estimates fc CN}) holds.
+In particular, we can ensure that $\normxt{0}{f_c}\leq 1/2$ if we take $a>1$ sufficiently large.

 Let us now prove that $f_c(\cdot,t)$ is mean-free for any time $t\in[0,T]$.
-Since $\psi^0$ is a diffeomorphism of $\RR^3$ that is the identity in a neighborhood of $\RR^3\backslash\Omega_{J,2}$, it is also a diffeomorphism of $\Omega_{J,2}$.
+Since $\psi^0$ is a diffeomorphism of $\RR^3$ that is the identity in a neighborhood of $\RR^3\backslash\Omega_{q,2}$, it is also a diffeomorphism of $\Omega_{q,2}$.
 By the change of variables formula we have

 where we have used that $\normxt{0}{f_c}\leq 1/2$.
 We conclude (\ref{fc mean free}).